AnyLog-co/documentation/deployments/Kubernetes/Prerequisites.md

 sudo install minikube-linux-amd64 /usr/local/bin/minikube

 # install helm
-sudo snap instal helm --clasic 76767676
+sudo snap instal helm --clasic

 # update / upgrade env
 for CMD in update upgrade update do
     sudo apt-get -y ${CMD}
 done

+# start minikube
+minikube start
 ```

-3. Log into AnyLog docker in order to Download the image.
+3. Log into AnyLog docker in order to download the image.
 If you do not have login credentials for our Docker hub, feel
 free to <a href="mailto:info@anylog.co?subject=Request Docker access">send us a message</a>.
    * Docker Password: **XXXX-XXXX-XXXX-XXXX**
    * Single Command: `bash deployments/helm/credentials.sh ${DOCKER_PASSWORD}`